pranavisai/fullstack_development/Django/django_basics.md

     my_dict = {'insert_me': "Hello!
 I am from views.py!",}
     return render(request, 'index.html', my_dict) ```

-### static files
+### Static files

 1. First create a folder in the main directory named static.
-Then you can add css or images within the respective folder of this.
+Then you can add CSS or images within the respective folder of this.
 2. After that in the settings.py folder create a directory for ```STATIC_DIR = BASE_DIR / "static"```.
 3. Make sure the ```"django.contrib.staticfiles",``` is present in the INSTALL_APPS array.
 4. In the same file, bottom there will be a ```STATIC_URL = "static/"```, if not create and add the STATIC_DIR as follows: ```STATICFILES_DIRS = [STATIC_DIR,]```.
-5. Example of how the tags should be added to the HTML page is as below.
+5. An example of how the tags should be added to the HTML page is as below.
 ```
 {% load static %}
 <!DOCTYPE html>